What is the Textbook Loan Program?

 - Used or new required textbooks only will be loaned to eligible permanent employees (30 hours or more) of ECU under the Textbook Loan Program.
 Materials such as optional texts, course packs, loose-leaf text versions, custom-published products, digital books, online access codes, computer software, equipment or supplies, special order items, even if required, are not included in the textbook loan program.
 In addition:

-- Required texts will be loaned for any course required in an undergraduate or graduate degree program at ECU, or for a professional development course taken by a permanent staff or faculty member.
+- Required texts will be loaned for any course required in an ECU undergraduate or graduate degree program, or for an ECU professional development course taken by a permanent staff or faculty member.
 His/her spouse may also be eligible.

 - Required texts will be loaned to a permanent ECU staff member for use by his or her dependent child registered for a course required in an undergraduate degree program.